PlotPyStack/.github/profile/README.md

 * [guidata](https://pypi.python.org/pypi/guidata): Automatic graphical user interfaces generation for easy dataset editing and display.
 It also provides helpers and application development tools for Python-Qt.

 * [guiqwt](https://pypi.python.org/pypi/guiqwt): Efficient 2D data-plotting features (curve/image visualization and related tools) for interactive computing and signal/image processing application development using PythonQwt.
-Note: ``guiqwt`` is now deprecated and will soon be replaced by ``plotpy``.
+Note: ``guiqwt`` will soon be replaced by ``plotpy``.

 * [plotpy](https://pypi.python.org/pypi/plotpy): Based on PythonQwt and on the scientific modules NumPy and SciPy, ``plotpy`` is a Python library providing efficient 2D data-plotting features (curve/image visualization and related tools) for interactive computing and signal/image processing application development.